FarhadG/javascript-summons/README.md

 This project is in its early stages and will continue to grow with new tests to summon.
 If something is not working or you would like a new feature, please use the issues page.

-Do you have what it takes to summon Javascript?
+Do you have what it takes to summon JavaScript?
 Let's find out!

 ## Information

 <table>
 <tr>
 <td>Language</td>
-<td>Javascript</td>
+<td>JavaScript</td>
 </tr>

 <tr>